Zhang-Xuewen/Deep-DeePC/README.md

 - The training process will automatically generate a new folder with a new trial number and save all related data and figures in this path: `./_results/system/new trial number`.

-- First test the conventional DeePC performance based on current parameters.
+- First test the conventional DeePC performance based on current parameters:

 ![train_1](./_data/README_fig/train_1.png)

-- Next start the training process.
+- Next start the training process:

 ![train_2](./_data/README_fig/train_2.png)
 ![train_3](./_data/README_fig/train_3.png)

-- After training, start the test process for Deep DeePC and constrained Deep DeePC.
+- After training, start the test process for Deep DeePC and constrained Deep DeePC:

 ![train_2](./_data/README_fig/test_1.png)
 ![train_2](./_data/README_fig/test_1.png)